IMPORTANT UPDATE: Ireland’s Golden Visa program has been terminated, effective from February 15, 2023.

 During the first half of the 20th century, Ireland was a nation of emigrants.
 In fact, during the 1950s, over 400,000 people left Ireland in search of better opportunities abroad.

-Today, Ireland is a wealthy country with a highly developed knowledge-based economy, which attracts investors and immigrants from all over the world.
+It has a highly developed knowledge-based economy, which attracts investors and immigrants from all over the world.
 Ireland’s main industries include technology, financial services, and life sciences.

 Ireland is also one of the best countries in the world for attracting high-value foreign direct investment.

-Let’s take a look at some specific benefits of Ireland, as a destination to live, invest and do business.
+Let’s take a look at some specific benefits of Ireland as a destination to live, invest and do business.

 - One of Europe’s fastest growing economies